What is an empathy statement?

 While MAGIC moments are empathy statements, think of tragic moments as unempathetic statements.

-With a Voice AI platform, call centers are able to monitor for any number of different empathy statements on 100% of voice calls.
+With a contact center AI platform, call centers are able to monitor for any number of different empathy statements on 100% of voice calls.
 This is done via phrase analysis - analyzing the transcribed call for phrases and reporting on how often they are used.
 Looking at the MAGIC and Tragic moments above are examples of phrases that can be monitored.

 However, there are cases where you’d like to monitor for empathy of your agents not just on what was said, but how they said it.
 This is where sentiment analysis, particularly tonality-based sentiment analysis, comes into play.

 By uncovering sentiment on 100% of voice calls, contact centers can better understand what’s impacting the candidate experience, identifying opportunities to improve agent soft skills and productivity, and bolster their overall QM strategy.